Free resources to study God's Word in the original:

 The text itself:

-Hebrew / Aramaic / Greek, with parsing and simple definitions that follow your mouse
+The Hebrew text itself, with simple definitions that follow your mouse.

 Help with Old Testament Hebrew and Aramaic:

-Grammar resources compiled by an ELCA Seminary professor
+Grammar resources compiled in 2008 by an ELCA Seminary professor (some broken links)

-- and a 244-page Hebrew grammar in .pdf format, available until a publisher publishes it (2011?), compiled by a professor at the University of Toronto
+A 244-page Hebrew grammar in .pdf format, compiled by a professor at the University of Toronto

 A recent Aramaic grammar in .pdf format from a professor of Hebrew and Aramaic at the University of Michigan